GitBps/AutomotiveResearch/README.md

 ## Problem Statement

-Maps dont provide us the following option and that becomes our **Problems to Solve**
+Maps dont provide us the following option and that becomes our **"Problems to Solve"**

-- Road conditions (like the bumps,holes,roads torn due to repairs)
-- Reason for the Jams: If there is a jam because of bad road(s) / due to repair work/ say some vehicle Stranded
-- It cant give information regarding say the engine vibrations
-- Also it cant give information regarding say, the tyre's abnormality due to long usage
-- Analytics over localized data (and would be more accurate)
+[x] Road conditions (like the bumps,holes,roads torn due to repairs) [x] Reason for the Jams: If there is a jam because of bad road(s) / due to repair work/ say some vehicle Stranded [x] It cant give information regarding say the engine vibrations [x] Also it cant give information regarding say, the tyre's abnormality due to long usage [x] Analytics over localized data (and would be more accurate)
   - Automatic feeding of the data by several vehicles into the dynamic database (being updated by each passing vehicle)
   - Future usage of this data by other vehicles, who have chosen this path